abpframework/abp/docs/en/Module-Development-Basics.md

 ``ConfigureServices`` is the main method to add your services to the dependency injection system and configure other modules.
 Example:

+> These methods have Async versions too, and if you want to make asynchronous calls inside these methods, override the asynchronous versions instead of the synchronous ones.

 ````C#
 public class BlogModule : AbpModule
 {